 We reserve the right to refuse individual postings.

 Extending Offers of Employment

 We ask that employers convey decisions to candidates within a reasonable time frame and communicate that time frame to candidates.
 As a general rule, employers should give students a minimum of two weeks from the date the offer is made to make their decision.
-If employers make full-time offers at the end of the summer to their interns, we ask that they give them until November 1st so that these students may participate in full-time on-campus recruiting during the fall semester.
+Please refer to the NACE Advisory Opinion: Setting Reasonable Deadlines for Job Offers.

 Exploding Offers of Employment